-If the carriage of dangerous goods in a container precedes a voyage by sea, a container packing certificate conforming to Section 5.4.2 of the IMDG Code must be provided with the transport document.
-The information provided in the transport document and the container packing certificate may be incorporated into a single document.
-If not, these documents must be attached to each other.
-If these functions are incorporated into a single document, the inclusion in the transport document of a statement that the loading of the container has been carried out in accordance with the applicable mode regulations together with the identification of the person responsible for the container packing certificate is sufficient.
+If the carriage of dangerous goods in a container/vehicle precedes a voyage by sea, a container/vehicle packing certificate conforming to Section 5.4.2 of the IMDG Code must be provided to the maritime carrier by those responsible for packing the container/vehicle.
+The information provided in the transport document and the container/vehicle packing certificate may be incorporated into a single document.
+If these functions are incorporated into a single document, the inclusion in the transport document of a statement that the loading of the container/vehicle has been carried out in accordance with the applicable mode regulations together with the identification of the person responsible for the container/vehicle packing certificate is sufficient.
+If the carriage of dangerous goods in a vehicle precedes a voyage by sea, a container/vehicle packing certificate conforming to 5.4.2 of the IMDG Code may also be provided with the transport document to the road carrier